Where did the Christmas Tree Originate? In Germany of Course!

 Naturally, when emigrants left Germany, they took the tradition of the Christmas Tree with them.
 But it wasn’t always met with excitement and open arms.
 In 1621, William Bradford, the Puritan Governor of the Plymouth colony, wrote that he wanted to stamp out the “pagan mockery” that is the Christmas Tree, claiming that it promoted excess and had no scriptural basis.
 Puritans actually made celebrating Christmas ILLEGAL.

-Time passed, more Germans arrived, and the Christmas tree was fairly common became more common.
+Time passed, more Germans arrived, and the Christmas tree became more common.
+(Some immigrants even brought special Feather Trees with them in their luggage!)
 The first went on public display in Pennsylvania in 1830, and by the 1890s, Christmas Ornaments from Germany were imported for sale.

 The late 19th century early 20th century in the US, feelings shifted the Christmas Tree from a “German Tradition” to a universal Christmas tradition.
 One reason was the push by communities to make the holiday a “family centered” event with gift giving instead of “wassailing” (drinking).
 Then Clement Clark Moore’s poem “A Visit from St. Nicholas” cemented the image for everyone of what Christmas should be (although, if you read the poem, no Tree is mentioned –>A Visit from St Nicholas).